acchu99/covid-19-data-mining/README.md

 - ARIMA (Time series model)
 - LSTM (Neural network model)

-Detailed report is presented in the final report folder in a breif ppt format and a detialed pdf format .
+Detailed report is presented in the 'Final Report' folder in a brief ppt format and a detialed pdf format .